-When you live in the Plan's PPO area, you should use a PPO provider.
+When you live in the Plan's Network PPO Area, you should use a PPO provider.
 The following two examples explain how we will handle your bill when you go to a PPO provider and when you go to a non-PPO provider.
 When you use a PPO provider, the amount you pay is much less.

 - PPO providers agree to limit what they will bill you.
 Because of that, when you use a preferred provider, your share of covered charges consists only of your deductible and coinsurance.
-Here is an example about coinsurance: You live in one of our PPO areas and you see a PPO physician who charges \$150, but our allowance is \$100.
+Here is an example about coinsurance: You live in one of our PPO Network Areas and you see a PPO physician who charges \$150, but our allowance is \$100.
 If you have met your deductible, you are only responsible for your coinsurance.
 That is, you pay just 10% of our \$100 allowance (\$10).
 Because of the agreement, your PPO physician will not bill you for the \$50 difference between our allowance and his bill.
-Follow these procedures when you use a PPO provider in order to receive PPO benefits: - Verify with us that your address of record is in a PPO area.
-Our records must reflect that you reside in a PPO area; - When you phone for an appointment, verify that the physician or facility is still a PPO provider; - Present your PPO ID Card confirming your PPO participation in order to receive PPO benefits and the provider's continued participation in our Network.
-If you do not present your PPO ID Card, the provider may not give the PPO discount; and - Generally, you do not pay a PPO provider at the time of service.
+Follow these procedures when you use a PPO provider in order to receive PPO benefits: - Verify with us that your address of record is in a PPO Network Area.
+Our records must reflect that you reside in a PPO Network Area; - Verify that the provider is in the PPO Network when you make your appointment; - Present your PPO Identification Card at the time you visit your health care provider, confirming your PPO participation in order to receive PPO benefits and the provider's continued participation in our Network.
+If you do not present your PPO ID Card, the provider may not give you the PPO discount; and - Generally, you do not pay a PPO provider at the time of service.
 PPO providers must bill us directly.
 We must reimburse the provider directly.
 PPO providers will bill you for any balance after our payment to them. - Non-PPO providers, on the other hand, have no agreement to limit what they will bill you.
 For instance: - When you reside in the PPO Network Area and use a non-PPO provider, you will pay your deductible and coinsurance plus any difference between our allowance and charges on the bill.
 Here is an example: You see a non-PPO physician who charges \$150 and our allowance is again \$100.
 If you have met your deductible, you are responsible for your coinsurance, so you pay 30% of our \$100 allowance (\$30).
 Plus, because there is no agreement between the non-PPO physician and us, he can bill you for the \$50 difference between our allowance and his bill. - When you reside outside of the PPO Network Area you will pay your deductible and coinsurance plus any difference between our allowance and charges on the bill.
 As in the example above, once you have met your deductible, you are responsible for your coinsurance.
 You will pay 20% of our allowance (\$20) and the physician can bill you for the \$50 difference between our allowance and his bill. - Providers outside the United States charges generally are not subject to a Plan allowance.
-Similar to the PPO example above, when you reside in the PPO network area or reside outside the United States and use a provider outside the United States and you meet your deductible, you are responsible for your coinsurance.
+Similar to the PPO example above, when you reside in the PPO Network Area or reside outside the United States and use a provider outside the United States and you have met your deductible, you are responsible for your coinsurance.
 You will pay just 10% of the charge (\$15).